meta-llama/llama-recipes/end-to-end-use-cases/customerservice_chatbots/README.md

 ## Additional Information

 - **RAG Architecture:** The RAG method enhances LLMs by retrieving and augmenting data, allowing for more relevant and context-aware responses.
-- **Development Tools:** The repository utilizes frameworks like LangChain and LlamaIndex for building LLM applications, and Gradio for creating chatbot UIs.
+- **Development Tools:** The repository utilizes frameworks like LangChain and LlamaIndex for building LLM applications, and Gradio for creating chatbot UI.

-For more detailed information, please refer to the individual subfolder documentation and examples.
+For more detailed information, please refer to the individual subdirectory documentation and examples.